Biofabbing & Ecology - BioFabLab Summer Workshop summer 2019

 - Assistance: Teaching assistans and interns from FabLab and BioFabLab.

-The course is a 5 ECTS point optional course at the department of science and environment at RUC.
-It is developed for everybody to get a quick and hands-on understanding of ecology and sustainability, no matter study and background.
+The course is a 5 ECTS point course.
+It is based on the course "interactive digital systems" under the computer science program at RUC.
+It is offered for international students.
+It is particularly useful for anyone interested in applying data logging, simple coding, iterative design in the field of ecology & sustainability.
+It is developed for everybody to get a quick and hands-on understanding of programming, data logging, ecology and sustainability, no matter study and background.

 What students said about previous workshops at FabLab RUC